Fall Fishing

 6th Sense Vega Frog bait sitting amongst the water weeds

-I’ve been literally bouncing frogs over lily pads for the last few days and can’t seem to get them stuck on anything… The rule of thumb for when it is time to use a frog: when nothing else will get into the cover that you are fishing.
-Understand this though, it means literally getting into the cover and not beside it.
-All your lures can get beside cover, try your luck getting right in there with a frog.
+I’ve been bouncing frogs over lily pads for the last few days and can’t seem to get them stuck on anything.
+The rule of thumb for using a frog is – when nothing else will get into the cover you are fishing, it’s time to use a frog.
+You must understand this means getting into the cover and not beside it.
+All your lures can get beside the cover.
+Now, try your luck getting right in there with a frog.

 Crank vs Jerk Baits